Research Poster Competition

 - All research must be completed at the time of application.

-- Each abstract and poster will undergo a review process by family physicians on the Commission of Public Health, Clinical Affairs, and Research.
+- Each abstract and poster will undergo a review process by family physicians.
 Applicants whose submissions have been accepted will be notified via email.
 Accepted entries must then submit PDF versions of their posters for winner determination.

-- Participants will print and provide the posters for on-site presentation at TAFP’s Annual Session and Primary Care Summit on a TAFP-provided 8' x 4' bulletin board surface.
+- Participants will print and provide the posters for on-site presentation at TAFP’s Annual Session and Primary Care Summit on a TAFP-provided bulletin board surface.
+Please print your posters no larger than 4' x 4'.
 All posters must be set up by 9 a.m. on Saturday and remain on display until 5 p.m.
 Researchers must be present on-site and are encouraged to stand by their poster during the Saturday afternoon poster viewing session.